Desvart/ts-jest-cucumber-esm-template/README.md

 <a href="https://github.com/desvart/ts-template/blob/master/LICENSE"><img src="https://img.shields.io/github/license/desvart/ts-template?color=blue" alt="GitHub license"/> </a>

-This project aims to build a template to start clean TypeScript projects from scratch with a standard folder structure for a hexagonal architecture, and Jest, Cucumber, ESLint and Prettier already configured for TS.
+This project aims to build a template to start clean TypeScript projects from scratch with a standard folder structure for a hexagonal architecture, and Jest, Cucumber, ts-mockito, ESLint and Prettier already configured for TS.

 To use this template, you can either clone it for your project or apply the below walkthrough to build it from scratch.
 Some configurations are specific to the IDE I use (WebStorm) and should be adapted to yours.
 Beside the optional